xytovl/steam-runtime-tools/docs/container-runtime.md

 desktop Linux, but users can opt-in to running specific games in the Steam Linux Runtime 1.0 (scout) container via *Properties* → *Compatibility*.

-Before September 2023, this compatibility tool was labelled *Steam Linux Runtime*.
-The old name might still appear in some contexts.

 ## <span id="sniper">Steam Linux Runtime 3.0 (sniper)</span>

 [sniper]: #sniper